PyGreSQL/PyGreSQL/docs/pgdb.rst

     :param keep: if set to true, will keep the passed arraysize
     :tpye keep: bool
     :returns: the next set of rows of the query result
-    :rtype: list of tuples
+    :rtype: list of lists

-Fetch the next set of rows of a query result, returning a list of tuples.
+Fetch the next set of rows of a query result, returning a list of lists.
 An empty sequence is returned when no more rows are available.

 The number of rows to fetch per call is specified by the *size* parameter.